What Does The Chocolate Fizz Taste Like?

-The Chocolate Fizz taste similar to a chocolate mousse, and surprisingly the majority of the flavor comes from the black rum and not the white chocolate liqueur.
-No naturally aged spirit is black and the black color in black rum comes from molasses that is added to gold rum at the end of the aging process.
-This gives black rum a deep, dark, brown sugar flavor. combined with the light creaminess of the egg whites, and the subtle chocolate favor from the chocolate liqueur and you have a cocktail fit for anyone who likes boozy desserts.
+The Chocolate Fizz tastes similar to a chocolate mousse, and surprisingly the majority of the flavor comes from the black rum and not the white chocolate liqueur.
+No naturally aged spirit is black, and the black color in black rum comes from molasses added to gold rum at the end of the aging process.
+This gives black rum a deep, dark, brown sugar flavor.
+Combined with the light creaminess of the egg whites and the subtle chocolate favor from the chocolate liqueur, you have a cocktail fit for anyone who likes boozy desserts.
 A surprisingly subtle and elegant dessert cocktail that still packs a punch.

 How To Get Great Foam On Cocktails With Egg Whites.

 Egg Whites are challenging to get right in cocktails.
 Everyone struggles with them at some point, and bartenders search for any way to make whipping them into a fluffy meringue easier.
 Henry Ramos hired “shaker boys” to shake for him.
 Some use the dry shake or reverse dry shake, others swear by only using one large ice cube, and some say you have to shake till your arms fall off.
 The method I like is called the Saxe Shake, and De Forest Saxe invented it in the 1880s.